 Months or years after a family law case has closed, clients may discover that a modification to support or custody orders needs to be made to suit the best interests of the involved parties and children.
 This is post-judgment modification.

-Call Sterling Law at (877) 923-2326 for a free family law phone consult.
+Call Sterling Law Office at 231-486-0559 for a free family law phone consult.
 We follow up phone consults with a Case Evaluation.

 After a case evaluation, if the plan of action calls for attorney involvement, you may want to hire our firm to represent you.
 If so, you can expect to then sign a contract and pay a deposit on your future legal expenses.

 Sterling Law Office areas of practice include specialization in advocacy and divorce tailored for men.
 Sterling Law Office has a strong and successful history of representing both women and men in all areas of family law, including divorce.